-[automatically translated] Coriandrum sativum L. (Apiaceae - Umbelliferae) is an aromatic annual plant, subspontaneous in several Mediterranean countries.
+Coriandrum sativum L. (Apiaceae - Umbelliferae) is an aromatic annual plant, subspontaneous in several Mediterranean countries.
 It is cultivated in various states of western Asia, North Africa and Europe.
-In Italy with the increment of the arrival to the request of coriandrum been fresh (grass cimicina) and powder to seeds are in increase.
-In Sicilian territory, for estimating the role of pollinators (bees and wild pollinators) increment in the production of seeds of coriander, a triennial surveying Has Been Carried Out, comparing three treatments: self-pollination, bees pollination and free pollination.
-The production of coriander Obtained sono stati in the first year of 132.5 kg / ha in the absence of pollinators and 298.92 kg / ha in free pollination; in the second year of the production Has Been 759.
-75 kg / ha with self-fertilization and 1181.75 kg / ha with free pollination; in the third year Has Been the production of 1883 kg / ha with free pollination, 1335 kg / ha with bees and 800 kg / ha in the absence of pollinators.
-From the screening of pollinators captured on flowers of C. sativum, they are mainly Represented Diptera (Syrphidae, Muscidae and Calliphoridi), Apidi (megachilidi and little bees) and some small Coleopters.
+In Italy with the increment of immigration the request of coriandrum fresh state (grass cimicina) and powder to seeds are in increase.
+In Sicilian territory, for estimating the role of pollinators (wild pollinators and bees) in the increment of seeds production of Coriandrum sativum, a triennial surveying has been carried out, comparing three treatments: self-pollination, bees pollination and free pollination.
+The production of Coriandrum sativum obtained have been in the first year of 132.5 kg/ha in absence of pollinators and 298.92 kg/ha in free pollination; in the second year the production has been of 759.75 kg/ha with self-fertilization and 1181.75 kg/ha with free pollination; in the third year the production has been of 1883 kg/ha with free pollination, 1335 kg/ha with bees and 800 kg/ha in absence of pollinators.
+From the screening of pollinators captured on flowers of C. sativum, they are mainly represented Diptera (Syrphidae, Muscidae and Calliphoridi), Apidi (megachilidi and little bees) and some small Coleopters.

 |Numero di pagine||7|